-When you do a DESCRIBE, VARCHAR columns are returned with a type of VARCHAR2.
+When you execute the DESCRIBE command, the VARCHAR columns are returned with a type of VARCHAR2.

 The DESCRIBE command enables you to describe objects recursively to the depth level set in the SET DESCRIBE command.
 You can also display the line number and indentation of the attribute or column name when an object contains multiple object types.
 For more information, see the SET command.